samarium-lang/Samarium/README.md

 # Arrays

-Arrays are defined using square brackets:
+Arrays are defined using square brackets, with elements separated by commas:

 ```
-[/, /\, //]
+arr: [/, /\, //];
 ```

 Arrays can be concatenated with the `+` operator: